Maxime-Bott/tim-berners-lee/README.md

 ## How did I do it ?

-I used flexboxes for all my containers.
+I used flexbox for all my containers.
 I had to look for documentation to be able to interact with my logos (I had never used bootstrap).
 I took the initiative to add transitions for better rendering.